JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8021 days**.

-And here is a just a random fact -  **Every year, an igloo hotel is built in Sweden that has the capacity to sleep 100 people**.
+And here is a just a random fact -  **The Great Pyramids used to be as white as snow because they were encased in a bright limestone that has worn off over the years**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 14 Dec, 2025.</sub>
+<sub>Last updated by Github Actions on 15 Dec, 2025.</sub>